Discover more from Better Movement

 Feldenkrais Method FAQ

-Information on what it is, what its for, basic concepts
+What it is, what it's for, basic concepts

 What is The Feldenkrais Method?

 The Feldenkrais Method® is a way to learn to move with better coordination and comfort.
 Students take lessons to reduce pain, improve physical performance, or develop mindful awareness of the body.
 The method was developed by Moshe Feldenkrais, an Israeli engineer, physicist and martial artist.

 Feldenkrais classes are called Awareness Through Movement® (ATM) lessons.
 There are hundreds of different lessons, and each focuses on a particular functional theme, such as flexing the spine, mobilizing the hips, or coordinating the feet and ankles.